A guide to help your group manage refugees’ expectations and communicate your role regarding accommodation

-As a Community Sponsorship Group, you will have gone to great lengths to source suitable housing for a refugee family.
-You will have invited your Local Authority to view the accommodation for suitability, you may be paying a housing top up and you may even have renovated or bought the property.
+As a Community Sponsorship group, you will have gone to great lengths to source suitable housing for a refugee family.
+You will have invited your Local Authority to view the accommodation for suitability, you may be paying housing rent top-up and you may even have renovated or purchased a property.
 The refugees you support will not know the effort you have put in to sourcing their housing and may have some complaints.
-Housing in the UK may be smaller than they expected or they may have heard rumours of another family receiving a house with a bigger garden or larger bedrooms.
-This resource seeks to outline some of the queries that might be raised by the family you are supporting, and how other Groups have responded to similar issues.
+Housing in the UK may be smaller than they expected or they may have heard rumours of another family receiving a house with a bigger garden or larger bedrooms etc. This resource seeks to outline some of the queries that might be raised by the family you are supporting, and how other groups have responded to similar issues.

-In the cultural orientation training families receive prior to coming to the UK they will have covered how housing in the UK varies.
+In the cultural orientation training families receive prior to coming to the UK, they will have covered how housing in the UK can vary.
 The family will also have received the ‘Welcome to the UK’ booklet which you can access on our website.
-As you probably know, the family have a lot of information to take in, and they may not have retained all of this knowledge.
+The family will have a lot of information to take in, and they may not have retained all of this knowledge.

 Make sure you explain over several occasions how housing is provided in the UK, that housing benefit will be paid either to the family to pay their rent or direct to a landlord.
-Make it clear that as a Community Sponsorship Group, you are only obligated to source housing for 24 months, but that you plan to work with the family to assist them to find accommodation after that time should this property not be available or if they do not wish to stay.
+Make it clear that as a Community Sponsorship group, you are only obligated to source housing for 24 months, but that you plan to work with the family to assist them to find accommodation after that time should the property they live in may not be available after the first 24 months or if they do not wish to stay.

 What complaints/queries come up?

-Many Community Sponsorship Groups, as well as those working on other resettlement programmes often share that after the initial excitement of their arrival into the UK, the family you welcome are likely to express concern or annoyance with the property they are living in, this is usually due to the high expectation they have for life in the UK.
-It’s common to hear low level complaints regarding:
+Many Community Sponsorship groups, as well as those working on other resettlement programmes, often share that after the initial excitement of their arrival into the UK, the family you welcome may express concern or frustration with the property they are living in, and this is usually due to the high expectations they have for life in the UK.
+It is common to hear low level complaints regarding: